maryamrmz/shopping/README.md

 For any inquiries or support requests related to the shopping application, please contact me at maryam.rpour@gmail.com.

 Please feel free to explore the code, suggest improvements, and provide feedback.
-Thank you for your interest in this project
+Thank you for your interest in this project.